bit2shift/ubermakefile/README.md

 ---
 ### `dependencies`
 Build dependencies are declared here, both normal and _source-built_.
+Each key in this dictionary is a package that can be queried with `pkg-config`.

 #### _`<package>`_